espressomd/espresso/doc/sphinx/particles.rst

 - By slicing :py:attr:`espressomd.system.System.part`

     The :class:`~espressomd.particle_data.ParticleList` supports slicing
-    similarly to lists and NumPy arrays.
+    similarly to lists and NumPy arrays, however with the distinction that particle slices can have gaps.

     Using a colon returns a slice containing all particles::

         print(system.part[:])